midtown-ai/www/docs/glossary/s.md

  See also [S], [Support Vector Machine]

-## Support Vector Machine
+## Support Vector Machine (SVM)
-## SVM

- `Find a linear/planar/x-D/hyperplane to use as a decision boundary in real, transformed, or latent space!` To find the boundary, only use the distance from the points/samples/support-vectors to the boundary and make sure it is as large/wide as possible to maximize the chance of success of the classification (i.e. minimize false positive).
+ ==Find a linear/planar/x-D/hyperplane to use as a decision boundary in real, transformed, or latent space!== To find the boundary, only use the distance from the points/samples/support-vectors to the boundary and make sure it is as large/wide as possible to maximize the chance of success of the classification (i.e. minimize false positive).
 Mostly used for classification, but occasionally for regression.

  ![](img/s/support_vector_machine.png ){: width="100%}